syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Select all nodes on load

 In the Blazor TreeView component, you can select all TreeView nodes on initial rendering by using the TreeView component's [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_Created) event.
 This event is raised when the TreeView component is created successfully.
-In this event, we can add all the TreeView nodes IDs in the TreeData list and assign that to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property to select all the nodes on initial rendering.
+In this event, you can add all the TreeView nodes IDs in the TreeData list and assign that to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property to select all the nodes on initial rendering.

 ```cshtml
 @using Syncfusion.Blazor.Navigations